kjosib/kjosib.github.io/voice/weight.md

 * Gentle onsets - may or may not have an impact
 * SOVTE exploration.
 You may be able to find the sound with occlusion, and then remove the occlusion.

+Eliciting Higher Weight:

+* Buggs Bunny voice: "eh, what's up, doc?"
+* Sessame Street's *The Count* laugh: " 'A 'A 'A 'A 'A " -- Glottal onsets and offsets
+* Airflow sensing fingertips at 2-3 finger widths - note that flow may feel like heat unless
+* Pitch glide down below threshold, then drag high-weight back up to speaking pitch

 For Masc, consider glottal-stops, buzzing, maybe the geiger counter thing.

+## Got twang?
+Consider the refractory yawn.

 **IF STILL A PROBLEM:**